ddo/oauth-1.0a/README.md

 No more headache about OAuth 1.0a's stuff or "oauth_consumer_key, oauth_nonce, oauth_signature...." parameters, just use your familiar HTTP client to send OAuth requests.

+I tested on some popular OAuth 1.0a services:

+* Twitter
+* Flickr
+* Bitbucket
+* Linkedin

 ## Quick Start

 ```js